psimonazzi/dotfiles/README.md

 ### Without Git

-To install the files in your home dir, without cloning the Git repository (WARNING: existing files in your home dir will be overwritten!):
+To install the files in your home dir, without cloning the Git repository (WARNING: existing dotfiles in your home dir will be overwritten!):

 ```bash
 cd; curl -#L https://github.com/psimonazzi/dotfiles/tarball/master | tar -xzv --strip-components 1 --exclude={README.md,bootstrap.sh}